 Ideally, the maximum height should be less than or equal to 15 inches.
 Length and width are not as important.
 However, if your trunk is higher than 15 inches, there’s no need to buy a new one.
 It just won’t be able to be stored under the bunk beds.

 Can we email our son?

 Yes.
 Any emails for campers should be sent to firstname.lastname@example.org.
 Please put the camper’s full name name in the subject line.
 The cost is $1 per email, and can be taken out of your son’s spending account money.
 Campers are able to receive text emails only, no pictures or attachments.
 They will receive their emails at dinner with the rest of the mail.
 Campers will not be able to email you back.

 How much money does my son need at camp?

 Campers do not need cash while they are at camp, so please do not send any.
-We set up spending accounts for each boy at camp, and each camper starts with $25 a week.
-This can be spent on needed items from the store, out of camp trips, etc. If they would like to buy clothing, parents can add additional funds to their account or give permission for their credit card on file to be charged.
-Parents will receive a refund for any money that is leftover in his store account at the end of the session, or you can donate the remainder to the Big D Scholarship Fund.
-Here is a list of prices for clothing: Store Clothing Prices.
+We set up spending accounts for each boy at camp, and each camper starts with $50 per session.
+This can be spent on needed items from the store, out of camp trips, etc. If they would like to buy clothing, parents set a limit on the permission slip and give permission for their credit card on file to be charged.

 Can I send my son a package at camp?

 Packages are allowed only for boys staying more than one session, but you are welcome to send him mail!
 If you do send a package, please do NOT send any food.
 Any packages with food will be given to charity.
 We manage many allergies every summer.
 Please use UPS or FedEx for fastest service to camp.
 The Postal Service will not deliver packages directly to camp and might result in a delay of your package arriving.